-This means that the DPO cannot hold a position within an organisation that leads him or her to determine the purposes and the means of the processing of personal data.
+This means that the DPO cannot hold a position within an organisation that leads him or her to determine the purposes and the means of the processing of personal data which are the duties of the controller.
 Due to the specific organisational structure in each organisation, this has to be considered case by case.
-At the same time, the DPO should not be expected to manage competing objectives that could result in data protection taking a secondary role to business interests.
+At the same time, the DPO should not be expected to manage competing objectives that would result in data protection taking a secondary role to business interests.

-The European Data Protection Board (ex Article 29 Working Party) states that as a rule of thumb, conflicting positions within an organisation may include senior management positions (such as chief executive, chief operating, chief financial, chief medical officer, head of marketing department, head of Human Resources or head of IT departments) but also other roles lower down in the organisational structure if such positions or roles lead to the determination of purposes and means of processing.
-In addition, a conflict of interests may also arise for example if an external DPO is asked to represent the controller or processor before the Courts in cases involving data protection issues.
+The European Data Protection Board (ex Article 29 Working Party) has opined that as a rule of thumb, conflicting positions within an organisation may also include senior management positions (such as chief executive, chief operating, chief financial, chief medical officer, head of marketing department, head of Human Resources or head of IT departments) but also other roles lower down in the organisational structure if such positions or roles lead to the determination of purposes and means of processing.
+In addition, a conflict of interest may also arise for example if an external DPO is asked to represent the controller or processor before the courts in cases involving data protection issues.